Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_1.md

 ### The Task (50pt)

-The task of this home is to complete a compound interest simulator.
+The task of this home is to complete a compound interest simulator. **Do not use any math library**.

 There are a few distinct features of this task